-Blue Energy currently has an executive chairman, Mr John Ellice-Flint whose remuneration is detailed below.
-Directors receive fees of \$60,000 (2017: \$60,000) per annum, inclusive of compulsory superannuation where applicable.
-Directors who are appointed to committees of the Board receive an additional \$5,000 (2017: \$5,000) per annum per committee position inclusive of compulsory superannuation where applicable.
-The Risk and Audit Committee ('RAC') fees have been voluntarily deferred by the non-executive directors since 1 July 2015.
-In the June 2018 Board meeting the Company resolved to award 154,000 (2017: 385,000) performance rights in accordance with the EIRP to Mr Rod Cameron and Mrs Karen Johnson in lieu of RAC fees foregone, subject to Shareholder approval.
-The performance rights are in accordance with the EIRP which was approved at AGM on 22 November 2016.
+Blue Energy currently has an executive chairman, Mr John Ellice-Flint whose remuneration is detailed above.
+Directors receive fees of \$60,000 (2018: \$60,000) per annum, inclusive of Superannuation Guarantee where applicable.
+Directors who are appointed to committees of the Board receive an additional \$5,000 (2018: \$5,000) per annum per committee position inclusive of compulsory superannuation where applicable.
+In the year ended 30 June 2019, the Risk and Audit Committee ('RAC') fees were paid in cash.
+Between 1 July 2015 to 30 June 2018 the RAC fees were voluntarily deferred by the non-executive directors.
+For the year ended 30 June 2018, the Company awarded 154,000 performance rights in accordance with the EIRP to Mr Rod Cameron and Mrs Karen Johnson in lieu of RAC fees foregone.
 There are no termination payments applicable.
 The terms of appointment also include the reimbursement of reasonable business-related expenses including accommodation and other expenses that a Director or other Executive properly incurs in attending meetings of Directors or any meetings of committees of Directors, in attending any meetings of Members and in connection with the business of the Group.
 A Director may be paid fees or other amounts as the Directors determine where a Director performs duties or provides services outside the scope of their normal Director's duties.
-Mr S Han and Mr I Woo, in accordance with an agreement with KOGAS, do not receive Directors Fees from Blue Energy.

 Mr John Phillips (MD/CEO) - Mr Phillips contract was renewed in August 2016 on the same fixed remuneration as the 31 March 2014 contract, with the contract term for the current contract running until 1 July 2020, and effective from 1 April 2016 and incorporates various termination clauses in the event of breaches by either party up to a maximum of six months' total fixed remuneration in lieu of notice or otherwise on three months' notice.
-In June 2018, Mr Phillips has been awarded 7,385,000(2017: 18,462,000) performance rights under the EIRP which was approved at the AGM on 22 November 2016 and are subject to Shareholder approval.
+In June 2019, Mr Phillips has been awarded nil (2018: 7,385,000) performance rights under the EIRP.

 Mr John Ellice-Flint (EC) - On 15 February 2012, the Company entered into an employment agreement with Mr John Ellice-Flint which was approved by Shareholders (5 April 2012) confirming his appointment as a Director.
 The employment agreement provides that a termination payment equal to one year's base salary if the Company terminates Mr Ellice-Flint's employment other than in certain circumstances.
 Mr Ellice-Flint can terminate the agreement by giving one month's notice to the Company.
 The agreement terminates automatically if he is removed as a Director under Part 2D.6 of the Corporations Act and Mr Ellice-Flint must resign as a director if his employment agreement is terminated for any reason.
 Mr Ellice-Flint does not receive any additional fees as Chairman.
-In June 2018 Mr Ellice-Flint has been awarded 3,692,000 (2017: 6,154,000) performance rights under the EIRP which was approved at the AGM on 22 November 2016 and are subject to Shareholder approval.
+In June 2019 Mr Ellice-Flint has been awarded nil (2018: 3,692,000) performance rights under the EIRP.